• TimingMon-Fri 9AM-5:30PM EST

 To maintain your raw walnuts fresh and flavorful, always store them in an airtight container in the refrigerator.
 This preservation method helps sustain the nuts’ freshness and prevents them from going rancid.
 Airtight containers are essential because they block out moisture and air, both of which can degrade the quality of your walnuts over time.

-• If you plan on keeping walnuts for an extended period, consider placing them in the freezer.
-You can extend their shelf life up to two years by sealing them in a bag or container.
-This method preserves their taste and texture.
+If you plan on keeping walnuts for an extended period, consider placing them in the freezer.
+Sealing them in a bag or container can extend their shelf life up to two years, preserving their taste and texture.

 Culinary Uses